Incremental Randomized Smoothing Certification: Related Work

 \section{Related Work}

-{\bf Incremental Program Verification.} The scalability of traditional program verification has been significantly improved by incremental verification, which has been applied on an industrial scale \citep{10.1145/2465449.2465456, Lachnech-etal:TACAS01, DBLP:conf/lics/OHearn18, DBLP:conf/pldi/0002CS21}.
+{\bf Incremental Program Verification.} The scalability of traditional program verification has been significantly improved by incremental verification, which has been applied on an industrial scale \citep{10.1145/2465449.2465456, DBLP:conf/lics/OHearn18, DBLP:conf/pldi/0002CS21}.
 Incremental program analysis tasks achieve faster analysis of individual commits by reusing partial results~\citep{5306334}, constraints~\citep{10.1145/2393596.2393665}, and precision information~\citep{10.1145/2491411.2491429} \mbox{from previous runs.}

-{\bf Incremental DNN Certification.} Several methods have been introduced in recent years to certify the properties of DNNs deterministically~\citep{tjeng2017evaluating, bunel2020branch, DBLP:conf/cav/KatzBDJK17, wang2021beta, 10.1145/3563324} and probabilisticly~\citep{DBLP:conf/icml/CohenRK19}.
-More recently, researchers used incremental certification to improve the scalability of DNN certification~\citep{DBLP:conf/cav/FischerSDSV22, DBLP:journals/pacmpl/UgareSM22, DBLP:journals/corr/abs-2106-12732, ugare2023incremental} -- these works apply complete and incomplete deterministic certification using formal logic cannot scale to e.g., ImageNet.
+{\bf Incremental DNN Certification.} Several methods have been introduced in recent years to certify the properties of DNNs deterministically~\citep{tjeng2017evaluating, bunel2020branch, DBLP:conf/cav/KatzBDJK17, wang2021beta, 10.1145/3563324, 10.1145/3622867} and probabilisticly~\citep{DBLP:conf/icml/CohenRK19}.
+Researchers used incremental certification speed up DNN certification~\citep{DBLP:conf/cav/FischerSDSV22, DBLP:journals/pacmpl/UgareSM22, DBLP:journals/corr/abs-2106-12732, ugare2023incremental, ugaretoward} -- these works apply complete and incomplete deterministic certification using formal logic cannot scale to e.g., ImageNet.
 In contrast, we propose incremental probabilistic certification with Randomized Smoothing, which enables much greater scalability.

 {\bf Randomized Smoothing.} \citet{DBLP:conf/icml/CohenRK19} introduced the addition of Gaussian noise to achieve $l_2$-robustness results.
 Several extensions to this technique utilize different types of noise distributions and radius calculations to determine certificates for general $l_p$-balls. \citet{yang2020randomized} and \citet{NEURIPS2020_1896a3bf} derived recipes for determining certificates for $p = 1, 2$, and $\infty$. \citet{NEURIPS2019_fa2e8c43}, \citet{10.1145/3447548.3467295}, and \citet{schuchardt2021collective} presented extensions to discrete perturbations such as $l_0$-perturbations, while \citet{bojchevski2023efficient}, \citet{9322576}, \citet{DBLP:conf/nips/0001F20a}, and \citet{liu2021pointguard} explored extensions to graphs, patches, and point cloud manipulations. \citet{Dvijotham2020A} presented theoretical derivations for the application of both continuous and discrete smoothing measures, while \citet{mohapatra2020higherorder} improved certificates by using gradient information. \citet{horvth2022boosting} used ensembles to improve the certificate.